9beach/jech-set-theory-solutions/chap-01.md

 ---

-# A solutions manual for Thomas Jech’ Set Theory
+# A solutions manual for Set Theory by Thomas Jech
 ## 1. Axioms of Set Theory
 ### Exercises